|Home||Info||News||Towns & villages||Travel||EVR||Wildlife||Downloads||Gallery||Contact us||Links|

 As a start, you will need to decide which part you are walking, or all of it.
 Plan where to park, if going by car, or look at buses and trains if using public transport.
 And work out how you will get home, or back to your car, after the walk.
 The Travel page gives plenty of information on this.

 Take food and drink with you.
 There are pubs, after five miles, at Cowers Lane and Turnditch; these are the only possibilites for catering, other than the start and finish.
-And ensure appropriate footpath and clothing, and sun protection and rain protection, for any likely weather.
+And ensure appropriate footwear and clothing, and sun protection and rain protection, for any likely weather.

 Obtain appropriate maps, see below.